 The recipient of the Member Honors award receives

 - a certificate of honor from the National Office,

-- a complimentary registration to attend the ASHA Convention (contingent upon funding—priority given to students that have not registered for the ASHA Convention)
+- a complimentary registration to attend the ASHA Convention (contingent upon funding—priority given to students who have not registered for the ASHA Convention),